xfnw/fbflut/README.md

 ## caveats
-- this writes provided colors directly to your framebuffer, meaning it inherits the color format. if your system is big-endian, or if your color format is weird, you may need to add `-DALPHA_AT_END` to `CFLAGS` in the Makefile to allow omitting alpha in `PX` commands
+- this writes provided colors directly to your framebuffer, meaning it inherits the color format.
 - fbflut does not store its own buffer, the canvas is entirely mmapped to the framebuffer, so be weary of other programs writing to it

-## LOSSY compile option
-add `-DLOSSY` to `CFLAGS` in the Makefile to disable waiting for incomplete line reads to finish, which can make it slightly faster at the expense of losing a couple pixels.